Otherwise entitled: “Parents Defend Damaging Autism Parent Memoirs”

 Better to just throw the kid under the metaphorical bus rather than compromise on sharing the most scandalous details of how horrifying you find it to live with an Autistic child. (that sentence is very sarcastic)

 Another sentiment I’ve seen in response to our concerns is the idea that these books are somehow helpful for parents to read.

 I… I have so much trouble with this sentiment.
 My initial response was to shout, “Bullshit!” loudly while flapping and hopping up and down because that much bullshit requires some outlet, let me tell you.
 But upon further thought, I have more words about this too.

-Books that are helpful parenting books, furthermore, do NOT have to include embarrassing details about the author’s children.
+Books that are actually helpful parenting books don’t even have to include embarrassing details about the author’s children.
 I’ve read many dozens of parenting and childhood development books in my life and the books that advocated for gentle and respectful methods all walked the walk in that they also respected their children’s privacy.

 Oddly enough, none of the bestselling parenting books I’ve read about being a gentler parent talked about parenting disabled and/or Autistic children in these ways.

 I suspect that this is simply another part of the issue I noticed last year with otherwise “peaceful” or “gentle” parents who changed their methodologies for only their Autistic children because we couldn’t possibly benefit from being respected as children.
 Instead we must be forced to conform to society’s expectations or else!